tawrahim/WordNet/README.md

 ---

-_This assignment was created by Alina Ene and Kevin Wayne.
+_This assignment was created by Alina Ene and Kevin Wayne._
-_

 Copyright (c) 2006

+## Solution

 [0]: http://wordnet.princeton.edu/